0xFableOrg/xchain/README.md

 The first alternative consumes precious blockchain storage space, which is usually permanently occupied (at least until blockchains adopt data expiry).

 The second alternative has consequences for messaging initiated by smart contract, as only the first option (emitted in an event) makes it easy to retrieve the message by following only the source chain.
-The second option is only suitable for messaging initiated directly by users and not mediated by intermediate smart contracts (and retrieving the calldata does require some advanced node data querying — not simple JSON-RPC calls).
+Storing the data in calldata is only suitable for messaging initiated directly by users and not mediated by intermediate smart contracts (and retrieving the calldata does require some advanced node data querying — not simple JSON-RPC calls).
 The third option requires extra coordination mechanisms to be present.